It4innovations/hyperqueue/docs/jobs/openjobs.md

 ## Task Ids

-All tasks in one job shares the task you space.
+All tasks in one job share the task ID space.
 When you do not specify task ids, HQ automatically assigns a smallest ID that is bigger then any existing task id.

 ```commandline
 $ hq job open